-ACTION: Proposed rule; request for comments.
+ACTION: Proposed rule; harvest specifications and request for comments.

-SUMMARY: NMFS proposes 2019 and 2020 harvest specifications, apportionments, and Pacific halibut prohibited species catch limits for the groundfish fishery of the Gulf of Alaska (GOA).
-This action is necessary to establish harvest limits for groundfish during the 2019 and 2020 fishing years and to accomplish the goals and objectives of the Fishery Management Plan for Groundfish of the Gulf of Alaska.
-The intended effect of this action is to conserve and manage the groundfish resources in the GOA in accordance with the Magnuson-Stevens Fishery Conservation and Management
+SUMMARY: NMFS proposes 2020 and 2021 harvest specifications, apportionments, and Pacific halibut prohibited species catch limits for the groundfish fishery of the Gulf of Alaska (GOA).
+This action is necessary to establish harvest limits for groundfish during the 2020 and 2021 fishing years and to accomplish the goals and objectives of the Fishery Management Plan for Groundfish of the Gulf of Alaska.
+The 2020 harvest specifications supersede those previously set in the final 2019 and 2020 harvest specifications, and the 2021 harvest specifications will be superseded in early 2021 when the final 2021 and 2022 harvest specifications are published.
+The intended effect of this action is to conserve and manage the groundfish resources in the GOA in accordance with the Magnuson-Stevens Fishery Conservation and Management Act.

-DATES: Comments must be received by January 7, 2019.
+DATES: Comments must be received by January 2, 2020.

-ADDRESSES: Submit comments on this document, identified by NOAA-NMFS-2018-0103, by either of the following methods:
+ADDRESSES: Submit comments on this document, identified by NOAA-NMFS-2019-0102, by either of the following methods:

-- Federal e-Rulemaking Portal: Go to www.regulations.gov/#!docketDetail;D=NOAA-NMFS-2018-0103, click the "Comment Now!" icon, complete the required fields, and enter or attach your comments. - Mail: Submit written comments to Glenn Merrill, Assistant Regional Administrator, Sustainable Fisheries Division, Alaska Region NMFS, Attn: Ellen Sebastian.
+• Federal e-Rulemaking Portal: Go to www.regulations.gov/ #!docketDetail;D=NOAA-NMFS-2019-0102, click the "Comment Now!" icon, complete the required fields, and enter or attach your comments.

+• Mail: Submit written comments to Glenn Merrill, Assistant Regional Administrator, Sustainable Fisheries Division, Alaska Region NMFS, Attn: Records Office.
 Mail comments to P.O.
 Box 21668, Juneau, AK 99802-1668.